 Most importantly, hiking is a great way to get around to the various sites and spots in the mountains.
-Little mountain communities, cabins, inns and hotels, and other local attractions will await you after a couple hours or a whole day of hiking.
+Lost mountain vacation communities, historic cabins cabins, and other local attractions will await you after a couple hours or a whole day of hiking.

 If you want something a little bit more strenuous or that will cover more ground, biking is also an option.
 Many local communities and businesses will offer affordable bike rentals that you can reserve for a half or full day adventure.
 Whether it’s mountain biking or a simple tour through the woods, you can find a variety of terrain to bike on.

-One popular ride is on the Cades Cove Loop Road.
+One popular trip is on the Cades Cove Loop Road.
 This is an 11-mile long loop road that goes around a gorgeous wildlife meadow.
 Cades Cove one of the best places in the Smoky Mountians to see wildlife!

 When you’re on the water, you can expect a variety of challenging rapids and serene straightaways.
 This will keep the experience new and unique as you switch from heart pounding moments of adventure to calm, breathtaking views that pass your raft.

-Smoky Mountains TN is home to a variety of people, many of whom have spent their entire lives in the region.
+The Smoky Mountains are home to a variety of people, many of whom have spent their entire lives in the region.
 This has led to many local attractions and spots popping up within the region.
 To get a true, authentic Tennessee experience, it’s good to visit at least one or two of these attractions.

 One of the most well-known attractions is the Foxfire Mountain Adventure Park.
-This park offers a variety of climbing walls, ATV tours, rope courses, and a well-known zip line system that will take you into the trees.
+This park offers a variety of climbing walls, ATV tours, and rope courses.
+There is even a well-known zip line system that will take you into the trees.
 The park is friendly for people of all ages and caters to thrill seekers and families alike.

 Hillbilly Golf is another great option for the family, especially if you want some down time in between the more intense activities.
-This is a miniature golf course set along the gentle hills of the Smoky Mountains.
+This miniature golf course set along the gentle hills of the Smoky Mountains.
 They have two 18-hole courses, each with unusual obstacles.
 This Appalachian-themed attraction is a must see on your Smoky Mountain Vacation!